ksu-cs-textbooks/cis526/content/06-dynamic-web-servers/06-routing.md

 ## Headers, Revisited

 We can also convey additional information for the server to consider as part of the request headers.
-This is usually used to convey information tangental to the request, like authentication and cookies.
+This is usually used to convey information tangential to the request, like authentication and cookies.
 We'll also discuss this a bit further on.

 ## Routing